First conditional

 When we use a verb after when, as soon as, before, afteror until to talk about the future, we have to use this verb in present tense (NOT future).
 We use the future in the other part of the sentence.

-• I won’t call you until I arrive.
-(NOT: will arrive.)
+when I’ll be) - I won’t call you until I arrive.
+(NOT:

 Similar to first conditional